Own-Data-Privateer/hoardy-web/tool/README.md

 When using `--root-*` options, `--remap-open` works exactly like `wget`'s `--convert-links` in that it will only remap the URLs that are going to be exported and will keep the rest as-is.
 Similarly, `--remap-closed` will consider only the URLs reachable from the `--root-*`s in no more that `--depth` jumps as available.

-#### Prioritizing some files other others
+### Prioritizing some files other others

 By default, files are read, queued, and then exported in the order they are specified on the command line, in lexicographic file system walk order when an argument is a directory.
 (See `--paths-*` and `--walk-*` options below if you want to change this.)

 However, the above rule does not apply to page requisites, those are always (with or without `--root-*`, regardless of `--paths-*` and `--walk-*` options) get exported just after their parent `HTML` document gets parsed and before that document gets written to disk.
-I.e., `export mirror` will generate a new file containing an `HTML` document only after all of its requisites were already written to disk.
+I.e., `export mirror` will produce a new file containing an `HTML` document only after first producing all of its requisites.
 I.e., when exporting into an empty directory, if you see `export mirror` generated an `HTML` document, you can be sure that all of its requisites loaded (indexed) by this `export mirror` invocation are rendered too.
-Meaning, you can you can go ahead and open it in your browser, even if `export mirror` did not finish yet.
+Meaning, you can go ahead and open it in your browser, even if `export mirror` did not finish yet.

 Moreover, unlike all other sub-commands `export mirror` handles duplication in its input files in a special way: it remembers the files it has already seen and ignores them when they are given the second time.
 (All other commands don't, they will just process the same file the second time, the third time, and so on.